TZstatsADS/Spr2017-proj2-grp13/app/README.md

     Created by Ke HAN, prototype and final version.
 Data processed by Ke HAN, Kexin Nie and Chengceng ZHOU.

     Information tab, showing the analytics graphic of the student.

+* tab_univresity info

+    Created by Ke HAN, prototype and final version.

+    Information tab, showing the university infomation in rader plot.

 * tab_countyinfo